CKirby21/hive-odin/README.md

 # hive-odin

-A desktop application written in Odin that aims to replicate and extend the Hive board game
+A desktop application written in Odin that is inspired by the Hive board game

 ## Features